-This is a list of substantive errors that have been found in the original Version 8.0, December 2018.
-These errors have been corrected in the online verions, but not in the downloadable or printed versions.
+This is a list of substantive errors that were found in the original Version 8.0 from December 2018.
+These errors have been corrected in Version 8.1.

-- Section 3.9.1: Three occurrances of g.drawLine should be g.strokeLine
+- Section 3.9, Section 1: Three occurrances of g.drawLine should be g.strokeLine

 - Chapter 6 Quiz Answers, in the answer to Question 5, "The drawLine command" should be "The strokeLine command".

-- November 25, 2017 -- My CPSC 124 web site includes programming assignments as well as tests and quizzes from the current version of my Introductory Programming course.
-The Spring '17 version is also available.
+- November 25, 2017 -- My CPSC 124 web site includes programming assignments as well as tests and quizzes from the Fall 2017 of my Introductory Programming course [using the seventh edition of this textbook].

 - March 19, 2016 -- I have added eBook versions of this textbook to the web site, in "epub" format and in "mobi" format for Kindle.
 They can be downloaded using links at the bottom of the front page.
 Note that there can be problems with the rendering of long lines in code samples, and that the problems will be worse on some devices.
 The eBook versions should be considered somewhat experimental.
 In addition to adding the eBooks, a very small number of errors (about a half dozen) have been fixed in the on-line and PDF versions, without changing the version number.

 - August 1, 2014 -- Version 7 is released.
 Version 7 requires Java 7 or later.
 Note that with this version, the book no longer cover applets, and there are no applets in the on-line version.
 Readers are encouraged to download, compile, and run the examples.
 Links for downloading are available on the front page.